 Because of the chat-prone nature of SMS, clients will likely reply to your text message.
 And whether they are scheduled or not, you can always maintain two-way messaging with your clients and receive all of them in your inbox at Appointible.

-Let's say, for instance, you sent an appointment reminder with address and time, but the client wished to know what are the parking possibilities around your area.
+Let’s say, for instance, you sent an appointment reminder with an address and time, but the client wished to know what are the parking possibilities around your area.
 By replying to your SMS, you will get a notification and will be able to manage a two-way conversation with the client through text.

 In case you wish to go one step further in your SMS reminder strategy, you could ask your customer to confirm their presence for the upcoming appointment with another text message.